 - Big Bad Wannabe: He attempts to assassinate Maggie in the Season 9 premiere to take back his place as leader.
 He fails.

 - Big Good: Subverted.
-He's the leader of the Hilltop, which itself is a good community, but he's so sleazy and incompetent that Jesus is essentially the one who single-handedly keeps the place safe.
+He's the leader of the Hilltop, which itself is a good community, but he's so sleazy, spineless and incompetent that Jesus is essentially the one who single-handedly keeps the place safe.

 - Blatant Lies: He tries to convince Maggie that the Hilltop is doing fine and doesn't need help from Alexandria, when in fact they are under the control of Negan.

-- Bullying a Dragon: He drunkenly belittles and mouthes off to Simon in "Worth."
+- Bullying a Dragon: He drunkenly belittles and mouths off to Simon in "Worth."

 - Butt-Monkey: In his first appearance alone he is disrespected by Rick, stabbed by a member of his own community, and finally strong armed into a deal by Maggie while still recovering from the wound.
 Even his own second-in-command doesn't think much of him.
 It doesn't get any better for him throughout Season 7, where he is bullied into submission by both the Saviors and even his own people, who begin to look up to Maggie as their new leader.
 Reaches its zenith in Season 8, which sees him shoved down a flight of stairs by Simon (who was the only Savior to personally vouch for him despite the constant bullying), nearly turned away at the gates of his own home for his betrayal, and finally tossed in a pen with a bunch of Savior hostages by some of his own people, who are now completely on-board with Maggie's leadership.
 Even when he runs back to Simon hoping to get back in his favor, Simon treats him like shit.
+He's also locked in Barrington House to face the Saviors when they come a-knocking in the Season 8 finale.
 Finally, he tries to have Maggie killed and is publicly hanged for his treachery.

-- Character Death: He is publicly hanged by Maggie as punishment for attempting to have her assassinated in the Season 9 premiere.
+- Character Death: He is hanged by Daryl on Maggie's orders as punishment for attempting to have her assassinated in the Season 9 premiere.

 - Consummate Liar: You'd be surprised at how much of his dialogue consists of lies.
 A lot of his statements usually regard himself and how he can handle things, when he's clearly out of his depth.
 A lot of this stems from Believing Their Own Lies, since otherwise Gregory is a pretty poor actor when faced with the likes of Simon.